axodyne/hello-world/README.md

 3. In the early days, changes are made directly into the ```main``` branch and pushed up to the github repo as needed.

+4. Normally, a meaningful commit message would be used but in this early state, the messages are numbered to correspond with these paragraph numbers.